 24. Indian Hills Community College

 Salary After Attending: $32,100

 Indian Hills Community College has campuses in Ottumwa and Centerville.
 Founded in 1966, the college has both residential and commuter students.
-Associate’s degrees, diplomas, and certificates are offered in several disciplines, including radiologic technology, phlebotomy, nutrition, aviation pilot training, and commercial driver training.
+Associate’s degrees, diplomas, and certificates are available in several disciplines, including radiologic technology, phlebotomy, nutrition, aviation pilot training, and commercial driver training.
 The institution also offers an associate’s degree in health information technology that can be completed entirely online.
 Online-only diploma programs are also available in medical/insurance coding, healthcare documentation, and health unit coordination.
 At Indian Hills, the arts are particularly well regarded.
 The school has a concert choir, a chamber choir, and a jazz band.
-Private music lessons are available in jazz, woodwinds, voice, and piano, and several performing arts scholarships are offered.
+Private music lessons are available in jazz, woodwinds, voice, and piano, and IHCC offers several performing arts scholarships.
 Several study abroad options are available for interested students.